Coming Soon

 The Art of Talking to AI

 The quality of AI output depends heavily on how you ask.
-A vague prompt gets a vague answer.
-A specific, well-structured prompt gets a useful, targeted response.
-This skill is called prompt engineering — and it’s one of the most practical AI skills you can learn.
+A vague prompt — “write me an email” — gets a vague answer that could be anything.
+A specific, well-structured prompt — “write a 120-word apology email to a customer whose order was delayed two days, offer a 15% discount, warm and professional tone” — gets something you can almost paste into Gmail and send.
+This skill is called prompt engineering, and it’s the single most practical AI skill you can learn today.

 Prompt Lab